rancher/docs/content/k3s/latest/en/configuration/_index.md

 Traefik
 -------

 Traefik is deployed by default when starting the server; to disable it, start the server with the `--no-deploy traefik` option.
+The default config file is found in `/var/lib/rancher/k3s/server/manifests/traefik.yaml` and any changes made to this file will automatically be picked up  deployed to Kubernetes in a manner similar to `kubectl apply`.

 Service Load Balancer
 ---------------------